 Though popularized in the Reagan era, applying for student loans has expanded beyond the realm of Federal loans onto private as well.

-But given the fear and apprehension surrounding them, with students remaining unsure about what to do, and if the decision is right for them, there’s no denying that the process can be quite daunting.
+But given the fear and apprehension surrounding them, with students remaining unsure about what to do, and if the decision is right for them, there’s no denying that applying for student loans process can be quite daunting.